 Quigley Research Fellowship

-Majors in the class of 2015 may compete for a limited number of Quigley Research Fellowships for the junior year.
-These paid research fellowships enable qualified juniors to work one-on-one with a faculty member in the Program for the Study of Women and Gender on a research or curricular project.
+Majors in the class of 2017 and 2018 may compete for a limited number of Quigley Research Fellowships for 2016-2017.
+These paid research fellowships enable qualified juniors and seniors to work one-on-one with a faculty member in the Program for the Study of Women and Gender on a research or curricular project.

 How to Apply